qibin0506/SelfDrivingAmericanTruck/README.md

 # SelfDrivingAmericanTruck
-Let's build a self driving system for American Truck game!
+An end to end self driving system with navagion fusion.

 # Start self driving